llvm/torch-mlir/README.md

 ## Install torch-mlir snapshot

-At the time of writing, we release [pre-built snapshots of torch-mlir](https://github.com/llvm/torch-mlir-release) for Python 3.11 and Python 3.10.
+At the time of writing, we release [pre-built snapshots of torch-mlir](https://github.com/llvm/torch-mlir-release) for Python® 3.11 and Python 3.10.

 If you have supported Python version, the following commands initialize a virtual environment.
 ```shell